 Creosote Gall Midge (Asphondylia auripila)

 Stem gall on creosote bush

-General: Creosote Gall Midges (Asphondylia auripila) are one of about 15 species of gall-forming midges that use creosote bush (Larrea tridentata) as a host plant.
+General: Creosote Gall Midges (Asphondylia auripila) are one of about 15 species of gall-forming midges that use creosote bush as a host plant.
 The 15 species divide up the habitat (stems, leaves, flowers) and the timing (rainy periods during spring, summer, fall, and winter).
 This and four other species use the stems, and these photos were taken during fall.

+Creosote Gall Midge (Asphondylia auripila)